benjamin-hg/Quberneeds/README.md

 }
 ```

+### Special environment variables

+If you specify an environment variable named `TENANT_ID` it will be considered as a Kubernetes namespace to be deleted on uninstall.

+You can use the environment variable `HELM_ARGS` to specify additional command-line arguments to pass to `helm`.

 ## Chart structure

 A Helm chart contains a `Chart.yaml` for metadata and a `values.yaml` for configuration in its root directory.